BLhodgson05/bee-pollination-analysis/README.md

 ## Repository Contents

-Raw iNaturalist data and the cleaned dataset used for analysis can be found in the Releases section of this repository.
+Raw iNaturalist data and the cleaned dataset used for analysis can be found in the folders of this repository.
 R scripts and output are located in the R analysis folder.

 ## Data